named-data/NDN-CCL-API/details/forwarding-flags.rst

 ForwardingFlags.setLocal Method
 -------------------------------

-Set the value of the "local" flag
+Set the value of the "local" flag.

 :[C++]: